ymoslem/MT-Preparation/README.md

 # MT-Preperation
 Machine Translation (MT) Preparation Scripts

-## Install Requirements
+## Installing Requirements

 The filtering and subwording scripts use a number of Python packages.
-To install these dependencies using `pip` run the following command:
+To install these dependencies using `pip` run the following command in Terminal/CMD:

 ```
 pip3 install --user -r requirements.txt